-- When a child has more than one episode of either unexplained vomiting or diarrhea (or both) they are to remain at home until stools are formed and they are symptom free for 48 hours, not 24 - Unexplained diarrhea would be something that is unusual for the child.
+- When a child has one episode of either unexplained vomiting or two episodes of diarrhea (or both) they are to remain at home until stools are formed and they are symptom free for 48 hours. - Unexplained diarrhea would be something that is unusual for the child.
 This is not black and white issue as each child is unique.
 As childcare providers who work with these children daily, staff are familiar with what is "normal" for the child.
-Children may experience loser than normal stools after consuming certain foods (ex: fruit) or when teething or on medication, but this is different from watery or bloody diarrhea which are indicators of illness. - If the child does not have other symptoms of illness (fatigue, fever, chills, pale, lethargic, sweats etc.) and has only one episode of looser than normal stools, likely, the child is not ill and does not need to be sent home.
-However, when more than one episode of unexplained diarrhea or vomiting occurs the child will be excluded for the 48-hour symptom free rule. - One more point to keep in mind, if an outbreak has been declared at our facility by the local Public Unit, when any child experiences even one episode of unexplained vomiting/diarrhea, the child will be required to be sent home and excluded for the 48-hour rule.
-This Is a precautionary measure to help prevent further spread of the organism at our facility.
+Children may experience looser than normal stools after consuming certain foods (ex: fruit) or when teething or on medication, but this is different from watery or bloody diarrhea which are indicators of illness. - If the child does not have other symptoms of illness (fatigue, fever, chills, pale, lethargic, sweats etc.) and has only one episode of looser than normal stools, likely, the child is not ill and does not need to be sent home. - One more point to keep in mind, if an outbreak has been declared at our facility by the local Public Unit, when any child experiences even one episode of unexplained vomiting/diarrhea, the child will be required to be sent home and excluded for the 48-hour rule.
+This is a precautionary measure to help prevent further spread of the organism at our facility.